CI-NYC/OUD-dynamic-dosing/README.md

 1. Run `05-one-step-data-prep.R` *(no need to run scripts 00 through 04, they won't necessarily work on their own)*
 2. Take a look in your data folder, or open up R and run `load("clean_combined_imputed_data.RData")` and `load("data_ready_for_ltmle.RData")` to explore.
 Consider starting with the codebook.
 3. Run `06-ltmle-analysis.R` to produce plots/tables.
 Look in your folder `Data/Plots` to find them.

-## TODO later:

-2. Get some descriptive summaries of the data, such as a Table 1, or anything else to help contextualize the results
-4. Provide output datasets as CSVs in addition to RData